ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 ### Windows Defender Application Control

-Application control is a crucial line of defence for protecting enterprises given today’s threat landscape, and it has an inherent advantage over traditional antivirus solutions.
+Application control is a crucial line of defence for protecting enterprises given today's threat landscape, and it has an inherent advantage over traditional antivirus solutions.
 Specifically, application control moves away from the traditional application trust model where all applications are assumed trustworthy by default to one where applications must earn trust in order to run.
 ASD frequently cite application control as one of the most effective means for addressing the threat of executable file-based malware (.exe, .dll, etc.).

 Windows Defender Application Control (WDAC) helps mitigate these types of security threats by restricting the applications that users can run and the code that runs in the System Core (kernel).
 WDAC policies also block unsigned scripts and MSIs, and Windows PowerShell runs in Constrained Language Mode.